 When that happens, it’s hard for them to use their executive function skills.
 And that can make it difficult for them to listen, remember rules, and stay focused on any given activity.

 Children with poor self-regulation skills can have emotional and behavioral problems, including being anxious, irritable, impulsive, destructive, or aggressive.
-One research paper points out, “adolescents who do not regulate their emotions and behavior are more likely to engage in risk-taking and unhealthy behaviors.”
+One research paper points out, “Adolescents who do not regulate their emotions and behavior are more likely to engage in risk-taking and unhealthy behaviors.”

 On the other hand, children who are able to self-regulate make healthy choices for themselves and those around them, according to Harvard University’s Center on the Developing Child.
-They state, “when children have opportunities to develop executive function and self-regulation skills, individuals and society experience lifelong benefits.”
+They state, “When children have opportunities to develop executive function and self-regulation skills, individuals and society experience lifelong benefits.”